Perks and Flaws

-Once per rest, you may call Discipline against any Obey call that would require you to follow laws, traditions, or social orders.
+Once per rest, you may call Nerve against any Obey call that would require you to follow laws, traditions, or social orders.

 When a person of higher social standing (i.e. not visibly Scum) insults, rejects, or belittles you, you may become Inspired by reacting harshly and acting against them; insulting them back, intimidating them, or anything else to show your disdain.

 Street Savvy (5)

 The dirty sprawls and bastard alleys know something and you know what it takes to make them talk.
 You may take the Investigation Action in addition to any other kind of Action during each Action Cycle.
 The Investigation Action may not be taken twice in a single Action Cycle.
 Furthermore, you automatically know when someone uses Investigation to spy on you, and who used it.